 Firstly, it’s helpful to move all furniture out of the room along with any skirting boards.
 Next you need to prepare the surface of the current floor.
 This includes several steps.
 Firstly, check for any high spots and grind them down.
 After doing this, clean the flooring well.
 Be sure to remove any grease or mould.
 This is a vital step as it will affect the strength of the bond between the new flooring and the old.
 Once you have cleaned the floor well, apply a primer to the surface of the existing tiles.
 This will allow the new tile adhesive to bond well with the old tiles.
 After the primer dries, you are ready to tile.

 If you find that some of your tile surface is uneven, you will need to pack it up with glue (apply more glue) to level it out as you lay your tiles.
 We recommend using an adhesive of the same brand as the primer.
 Not only will the primer and adhesive work great together, but it generally helps with keeping the warranty too.

 Now once your new tiles are laid, having now raised the floor level, it’s likely you will need to shorten the doors in the room.
 And remember, after you have installed, grouted and sealed (if necessary) your tiles, remember to put the skirting boards back in place.

-All this DIY knowledge and recommendations have come straight from our TFO tiler Fred.
+All of this DIY knowledge has come straight from the experts at TFO.
 If you need any other tips or have any other questions, we are eager to hear from you.
-Come in to our showroom and see not only our great tile range but get top advice from our friendly experienced staff.
+Visit our showroom today to check out our huge tile range and get top advice from our friendly experienced staff.